Ernst Rudolf Vogenauer: Career

 In spite of his respect for the Old Masters, he had an open mind about art and was attracted by futurism, cubism, and expressionism with regard to his official work for the National Printing Office of Berlin, and to avoid trouble, he often preferred to mark some of his private artistic works with the special signature "Saturn".
-His artistic friends were mainly Binder, Peter Kraemer (1896–1972), son of an American Bavarian painter also named Peter Kraemer and Carl Johann Rabus (1898–1983), a German expressionist painter.
-Carl Rabus made a self-portrait with Vogenauer (circa 1927 to 1937) titled: "Zwei Freunde, Selbst mit Ernst Vogenauer" ("Two friends, Ernst Vogenauer and I").
-Today this oil painting is in the private collection of Gerhard Schneider.
-After World War II, Vogenauer became an art teacher in the High Art School of Berlin-Weissensee, in East Germany.
+His artistic friends were mainly Binder, Peter Kraemer (1896–1972), son of an American Bavarian painter also named Peter Kraemer, and Carl Rabus (1898–1983), a German expressionist painter, who painted a self-portrait with Vogenauer (circa 1927 to 1937) titled: Zwei Freunde, Selbst mit Ernst Vogenauer ("Two friends, Ernst Vogenauer and I"), now in the private collection of the art collector Gerhard Schneider.

-Ernst Rudolf Vogenauer was involved with German expressionism and participated in different international events such as the "First exhibition of modern art" in Bucharest.
+Vogenauer was involved with German expressionism and participated in different international events such as the "First exhibition of modern art" in Bucharest.

-From 1946 to 1962 he worked as docent at the Berlin-Weissensee Art School (Kunsthochschule Berlin-Weissensee).
+After World War II, from 1946 to 1961, Vogenauer was an art teacher in the Weißensee Academy of Art Berlin (Kunsthochschule Berlin-Weißensee) in East Berlin.